Which one would we choose?

-- The Pro 3 3000 comes in a Blue/White colour configuration compared to the White/White of the Smart 4.
+- The Pro 3 3000 has a lower retail price of £90 compared to the £120 of the Smart 4000.

 These differences are explained at length later in this article.
 However, you might wish to learn more about each brush being compared.
 To do so, check out our hands-on reviews:

 Please note.
 Every effort is made to ensure the key differences listed are correct, but these differences are subject to change without notice.
 Products and the box contents can be changed without notice and different variants can exist.